-This unit introduces students to basic food preparation and cooking procedures.
-It enables them to gain an understanding of the following: (i) basic foods and ingredients; (ii) the methods and terminology used in Food Technology.
-Students extend their practical skills through the preparation of a range of products, while developing a comprehensive understanding of the different food groups of The Australian Guide to Healthy Eating.
-They also gain an awareness of the applications of this food selection model as a means of choosing foods for a nutritious diet.
-The students gain an understanding of appropriate and safe food handling procedures.
+This unit introduces students to basic food preparation, cooking methods and safe food handling procedures.
+Students extend their practical skills through the preparation of a range of products, focusing on the importance of breakfast and sustainability through reducing food waste.
+They also develop a comprehensive understanding of the different food groups of The Australian Guide to Healthy Eating and gain an awareness of the applications of this food selection model as a means of choosing foods for a nutritious diet.
 The practical skills developed in this unit enable students to develop independence and confidence in relation to the preparation and presentation of food.

 TEB22: Fabulous Food

 In this unit, students extend on their knowledge of key food selection models in Australia and around the world and have the opportunity to critically analyse and reinvent appropriate indigenous food selection models.
 They study a range of different ingredients and develop their understanding of the physical and chemical properties of food substances.
 Practical skills continue to be developed, with an emphasis on the preparation of sustainable and nutritious main meals and snacks.
 The theory tasks will consolidate the knowledge learnt in their practical lessons, with the opportunity to build skills in nutritious and budget friendly meal planning.
 Students also explore technological advances in kitchen appliances and their impact on Australian domestic and commercial kitchens.
 They also develop their research and report-writing skills by conducting a survey in this area.

 TEC20: A World of Food